nss-programmer/nss-programmer.github.io/_posts/2016-11-5-Logistic-Regression.md

 Since the dependent variable **Y** is categorical, **p(Y)** is simply the probability of **Y** belonging to different classes.

 ## Why logit link function ?

+The dependent variable in case of logistic regression is categorical.
+For simplicity lets assume it can take two values , either 0 or 1.